heewinkim/retinaface/README.md

 import cv2
 from retinaface import RetinaFace

-# init with normal accuracy option
+# init with 'normal' accuracy option (resize width or height to 800 )
+# or you can choice 'speed' (resize to 320)
+# or you can initiate with no parameter for running with original image size
 detector = RetinaFace(quality="normal")

 # same with cv2.imread,cv2.cvtColor